dmaccormac/dmaccormac.github.io/_posts/2025-01-27-improve-cpp-application-portability.md

    }
 ```

+Let's examine each step of the `extractResource` function in more detail.

+1. Find the Resource:
+	- FindResource locates the resource with the specified ID (resourceId) and type (RT_RCDATA).
+	- If the resource is not found, the function returns false.
+2. Load the Resource:
+    -	LoadResource loads the specified resource into memory.
+    -	If the resource cannot be loaded, the function returns false.
+3. Lock the Resource:
+    - LockResource locks the resource in memory, returning a pointer to the resource data.
+    - SizeofResource retrieves the size of the resource.
+    - If the resource cannot be locked or its size is zero, the function returns false.
+4. Write the Resource to a File:
+    - An std::ofstream is used to write the resource data to the specified output file (outputPath).
+    - The resource data is written in binary mode.
+    - The file is then closed.
+5. Return Success:
+    - If all steps are successful, the function returns true.

 # Statically link runtime libraries
-Statically linking run time libraries minimizes reliance on external installations.
-To make your application truly portable, you can statically link the C++ runtime library so that the required DLLs are included in your executable.

-For example, a common error `msvcp140.dll was not found` indicates that the Microsoft Visual C++ Redistributable is not installed on the target machine.
+Sometimes when you attempt to run your application on another computer, you might receive runtime error messages mentioning missing DLL files.
+For example, the error message `msvcp140.dll was not found` indicates that the Microsoft Visual C++ Redistributable is not installed on the target machine.
+Statically linking run time libraries minimizes reliance on such dependencies.

 Here are the steps to statically link the C++ runtime library in Visual Studio 2022: